Two hikers in outdoor gear standing on a rocky mountain trail near a steep cliff, with more hikers visible in the background under a clear sky.

 Adventure Elevated.

-Experience the magic of the High Sierra on this unforgettable expedition to the summit of Mt.
-Whitney (14,505 ft) — the highest peak in the lower 48.
-This journey blends challenge and comfort as we travel with pack support through the remote wilderness of Sequoia- King’s Canyon National Park, allowing you to hike unburdened and to take in more beauty of the backcountry.
-You’ll follow scenic sections of the legendary John Muir and Pacific Crest Trails, surrounded by ancient groves of Foxtail Pines, clear alpine lakes and streams, and the timeless beauty of granite peaks- landscapes that define the wild heart of the Sierra.
-Each evening, you’ll settle into camp with nourishing meals, camaraderie, and the quiet beauty of mountain twilight.
-On summit day, you’ll begin your ascent in the quiet hours before sunrise — watching the first light spill across the Sierra as you stand atop the highest point in the contiguous United States.
-It’s a moment of true awe — a celebration of endurance, wild beauty, and connection to something greater.
+Rising to 14,505 feet, Mount Whitney is the crown jewel of the Sierra Nevada—and one of North America’s most iconic hiking destinations.
+This unique journey blends challenge and comfort as we travel pack-supported through the remote wilderness of Sequoia-Kings Canyon National Park, allowing you to hike unburdened and fully take in the beauty of the backcountry.
+You’ll follow scenic sections of the legendary John Muir Trail and Pacific Crest Trail in the southeastern Sierra, surrounded by ancient groves of endemic foxtail pines, crystalline alpine lakes, meandering creeks through lush meadows, and vibrant displays of wildflowers.
+Each evening, you’ll settle into camp with thoughtfully prepared backcountry meals and the serene glow of mountain twilight.
+On summit day, watching the first light spill across the Sierra from the highest point in the contiguous United States is a moment of true awe—a celebration of endurance, wild beauty, and connection to something greater.

 We’ll begin our trip with a one night stay at the Best Western Hotel in Lone Pine, CA, with Mt.
 Whitney looming on the western horizon.
 Meet your guide and group for an orientation at 5 pm.
 Dinner is then on your own in town.